University of New Mexico

 Public university in Albuquerque, New Mexico, U.S.

 The University of New Mexico (UNM; Universidad de Nuevo México) is a public research university in Albuquerque, New Mexico, United States.
-Founded in 1889 by the New Mexico Territorial Legislature, it is the state's second oldest university, a flagship university in the state, and the largest by enrollment, with 22,630 students in 2023.
+Founded in 1889 by the New Mexico Territorial Legislature, it is the state's second oldest university, the flagship university of the state, and the largest by enrollment, with 22,630 students in 2023.

 UNM comprises twelve colleges and schools, including a medical school and the only law school in New Mexico.
 It offers 215 degree and certificate programs, including 94 baccalaureate, 71 master, and 37 doctoral degree programs.
 The main campus spans 800 acre in central Albuquerque, with branch campuses in Gallup, Los Alamos, Rio Rancho, Taos, and Los Lunas.

 UNM is classified among "R1: Doctoral Universities - Very high research activity".
 According to the National Science Foundation, it spent over $243 million on research and development in 2021, ranking 103rd in the U.S. UNM is classified as a Hispanic-Serving Institution (HSI) by the U.S. Department of Education, with nearly half its students being Hispanic.

 UNM's 16 varsity sports programs, known as the Lobos, compete in NCAA Division I (FBS for football) and are members of the Mountain West Conference; the school has won national championships in skiing and cross country running.
 UNM's official colors are cherry and silver.
 The school has approximately 200,000 alumni worldwide.